-- The model formulation process clarifies assumptions, variables, and parameters - The process of formulating an ecological model is extremely helpful for organizing one's thinking, bringing hidden assumptions to light and identifying data needs.... do you really have all the necessary pieces?! - Using our Scientific Understanding to Manage the World - Forecasting disease or pest outbreaks - Designing man-made systems, for example, biological pest control, bioengineering - Managing existing systems such as agriculture or fisheries - Optimizing medical treatments
+- The model formulation process clarifies assumptions, variables, and parameters - The process of formulating a model is extremely helpful for organizing one's thinking, bringing hidden assumptions to light and identifying data needs.... do you really have all the necessary pieces?! - Using our Scientific Understanding to Manage the World - Forecasting disease outbreaks or weather - Designing man-made systems, for example, bioengineering, nanodevices, electronics - Managing existing systems such as agriculture, health care, reservoirs - Regulating policies like medical treatments, pollution, natural resources